-This post is a collection of quotes from the book - Braving the Wilderness by Brené Brown.
-Braving the Wilderness is a timely and important book that challenges everything we think we know about cultivating true belonging in our communities, organizations, and culture.
+This post is a collection of 16 quotes from the book - Braving the Wilderness by Brené Brown.
+I hope you find these quotes useful.

 As I dug deeper into true belonging, it became clear that it’s not something we achieve or accomplish with others; it’s something we carry in our heart.
 Once we belong thoroughly to ourselves and believe thoroughly in ourselves, true belonging is ours.

 Belonging so fully to yourself that you’re willing to stand alone is a wilderness - an untamed, unpredictable place of solitude and searching.
 It is a place as dangerous as it is breathtaking, a place as sought after as it is feared.

 True belonging is the spiritual practice of believing in and belonging to yourself so deeply that you can share your most authentic self with the world and find sacredness in both being a part of something and standing alone in the wilderness.